 Today, a small white plaque on an exterior wall denotes Pollard’s house.
 It states:

 “Built by William Brock in 1760.
 Later owned by Capt.
 George Pollard, Jun’r of the whaling ship ‘Essex.’
-Herman Melville visited Captain Pollard whose story was the basis for ‘Moby Dick.’”
+Herman Melville spoke to Capt.
+Pollard whose story was the basis for ‘Moby Dick.’”

 Unlike Melville’s Captain Ahab, Pollard was a quiet and unassuming man.
 It’s said that he remained haunted by his horrific sailing ordeals and never forgave himself for breaking his promise to keep his cousin safe.